24 July 2019

 Is long distance commuting associated with poor mental health?

 Does road congestion have negative effects on mental health?

 Is using underground commuting related to birth outcomes?

 Does active commuting by bike causally benefit mental health?

 The project seeks to inform policy on transport infrastructure and management, as well as enhancing public awareness of commuting options and how they affect health.

-Dr Zhiqiang Feng (University of Edinburgh; Scottish Centre for Administrative Data Research).
+Dr Zhiqiang Feng, University of Edinburgh, Scottish Centre for Administrative Data Research (ADR Scotland).